Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: : a Homologically Persistent Skeleton of a cloud

 The \emph{elder rule} selects those leading variables whose corresponding set of critical edges has the greatest combined birth value.
-If there are distinct sets with the greatest combined birth value, then we have a genuine choice, in which case Optimality Theorem~\ref{thm:optimality} will be valid regardless of the choice.
+If there are distinct sets with the greatest combined birth value, then we have a genuine choice.
+However, Optimality Theorem~\ref{thm:optimality} will be valid regardless of the choice.

 \begin{definition}[HoPeS] For any filtration $\{Q(C; \al)\}$ of complexes on a cloud $C$, a \textit{Homologically Persistent Skeleton} $\hopes(C)$ is the union of a minimum spanning tree $\MST(C)$ and all critical edges with labels $(\birth,\death)$.
 For any $\al \geq 0$, the \textit{reduced} skeleton $\hopes(C; \al)$ is obtained from $\hopes(C)$ by removing all edges longer than $2\al$ and all critical edges $e$ with $\death(e) \leq \al$. \bsquare \end{definition}